modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/TableStorageConfiguration.md

 - Description = This text will appear in the summary box on the create team form when the template is selected
 - Name = The name will appear in the template drop down on the main menu
 - TemplateJson = The definition of the template to be created.
 [Learn how to configure the template JSON.](templateJsonConfiguration.md)

-## CreateTeam Manifest for ARM Deployment

-1. The backend deployment is now complete but for people to interact with CreateTeam you will need to create a manifest file and install into Microsoft Teams.
-   - Please continue to [CreateTeam Manifest for ARM Deployment](manifestCreate.md) for next steps.